Ultimate National Mall Guide (Map & Things to See)

 Smithsonian Castle from the Enid A. Haupt garden

 One of the largest buildings that will catch your eye between the Capitol and Washington Monument is the Smithsonian Castle.
-It’s free to enter the Smithsonian Institution Building (The Castle) and hosts many art exhibits.
+Like all Smithsonian Museums it’s free to enter the Smithsonian Institution Building (The Castle) and hosts many art exhibits.
 Connected to the Smithsonian Castle is the Enid A. Haupt garden which is stunning for magnolia blooms.

 Smithsonian Arts + Industries Building